njss/Sense.me/readme.md

 # Sense.me - Open Source Framework for the Exploration and Visualization of Eye-tracking Data

 - After successful publication of our work, we will make our entire source code freely available.
-- Our work uses a standard Elasticsearch server and we have developed a new faceted web user interface for eye-tracking data analysis
+- Our work uses a standard Elasticsearch server and we have developed a new faceted web user interface for eye-tracking data analysis.
+- The elasticsearch exploration project is located at the folder: elasticviz.
+The instructions on this page are for the project files contained in the elasticviz folder only!
+All the remaining folders, are not needed to run the elasticviz web app.
+We make them available in case you want to check other visualization examples, as a learning exercise.

 ## What you will need:
 - Pull (or download) our project repository (this one)